50 Things To Do In Sydney Under $50

 13. Voted Sydney's #1 fish and chip shop, snap up a box of Fishmonger's deep-fried goodness and enjoy your meal seaside.

-14. Kick off for $5 afternoon drinks at Pailings Kitchen & Bar—Monday to Friday 5pm-7pm.
+14. Kick off for $5 afternoon drinks at one of Sydney's best bars, Pailings Kitchen & Bar—Monday to Friday 5pm-7pm.

 15. Release your inner child and get an unlimited rides pass at Luna Park—$49.95 for the day!